 “A pH of 3.5 to 4.0 is an ideal range for exfoliation to occur without provoking sensitivity,” he adds.

 But at the end of the day, Rivas says both hydroxy acids are more than beneficial.
 When used on a daily basis, they help manage breakouts, fix uneven tone, and promote new cell turnover.

-“Alpha hydroxy acids (AHAs) and beta hydroxy acid (BHA) are two sides of the same coin,” he suggests.
-“Both gradually exfoliate you by dissolving dead skin cells on your surface layers — so both are great for improving tone and texture —BHA just goes a little further to do the same from inside the pore.”
+“Alpha hydroxy acids (AHAs) and beta-hydroxy acid (BHA) are two sides of the same coin,” he suggests.
+“Both gradually exfoliate by dissolving dead skin cells on your surface layers—so both are great for improving tone and texture—BHA just goes a little further to do the same from inside the pore.”

 Now that you know how to AHA and BHA like a pro, here are 15 products that will reveal brighter and firmer-feeling skin.

 This oil-free cream is filled with AHA acids, which help improve skin texture, tone, and appearance over time.